Information We Collect and How We Use It

 Disclosures and Transfers

-Armstrong will neither sell, rent, nor share your personal information to any third party except when one of the following conditions is true:
+Armstrong will not sell, rent, disclose, or transfer your personal information to any third party except when one of the following conditions is true:

 We maintain log files tracking IP addresses to analyze trends, help diagnose problems with our servers, and to monitor traffic/usage in order to provide better service to our clients and Site visitors.

-Armstrong engages with a third party, Adobe Analytics, to measure your use of our websites and applications so that we can make improvements, tailor the Site and online services to your likely interests, and conduct market research.
-The information provided to this third party does not include personal information, but this information may be re-associated with personal information after Armstrong receives it.
+Armstrong engages with a third party, Google Analytics, to measure your use of our websites and applications so that we can make improvements, tailor the Site and online services to your likely interests, and conduct market research.
+The information provided to this third party does not include personal information.
 If you do not want your use of our Site tracked, do not use it.